Sathya Sai Baba: Accusations

-Accusations against Sathya Sai Baba by his critics over the years have included sleight of hand, sexual abuse, money laundering, fraud in the performance of service projects, and murder.
+Accusations against Sathya Sai Baba by his critics over the years have included sleight of hand, money laundering, fraud in the performance of service projects, and murder.

 In 1972, Abraham Kovoor made the first public criticism of Sathya Sai Baba when he looked into a claim publicly narrated by one devotee that Sai Baba had created a new model of a Seiko watch, and found the claim to be untrue.

 In April 1976, Hossur Narasimhaiah, a physicist, rationalist and then vice-chancellor of Bangalore University, founded and chaired a committee "to rationally and scientifically investigate miracles and other verifiable superstitions".
 Narasimhaiah wrote Sai Baba three widely publicised letters challenging him to perform his miracles under controlled conditions.
 The letters were ignored.
 Sathya Sai Baba said that he ignored Narasimhaiah's challenge because he felt that a scientific approach to spiritual issues was improper, adding that "Science must confine its inquiry only to things belonging to the human senses, while spiritualism transcends the senses.
 If you want to understand the nature of spiritual power you can do so only through the path of spirituality and not science.
 What science has been able to unravel is merely a fraction of the cosmic phenomena..."
 Narasimhaiah's committee was dissolved in August 1977.
 Narasimhaiah held the fact that Sai Baba ignored his letters to be an indication that his miracles were fraudulent.
 As a result of this episode, a public debate raged for several months in Indian newspapers.

 Indian rationalist Basava Premanand, who began campaigning against Sathya Sai Baba in 1976, unsuccessfully attempted to sue him in 1986 for violations of the Gold Control Act, citing Sai Baba was "producing gold necklaces out of thin air without the permission of a Gold Control Administrator".
 When the case was dismissed, Premanand unsuccessfully appealed on the grounds that claimed spiritual power is not a defence recognised in law.